djgroen/FabFlee/doc/FabFlee.md

     ```
     fabsim localhost flee:mali,simulation_period=50
     ```
-    > NOTE: Regular runs have a `simulation_period` of 300 days, but we use a simulation period of 50 days to reduce the execution time of each simulation in this tutorial
+    > NOTE: Regular runs have a `simulation_period` of 300 days, but we use a simulation period of 50 days to reduce the execution time of each simulation in this tutorial.

 2. You can copy back any results from completed runs using:
     ```